-I’ll never forget the conference call I had with a client that was getting ready to retire from the company she had worked for 20 plus years.
-She had saved as much as life had allowed her to and most was invested in the stock of the company that employed her all that time.
+I’ll never forget the conference call I had with a client who was getting ready to retire from the company she had worked for 20 plus years.
+She had saved as much as life had allowed her to and most was invested in the stock of the company which employed her all that time.

 Almost Pulled The Trigger….